serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### Release 6.0.0

-Micosoft.Data.SqlClient was upgraded to >4.0.0 which introduces a breaking change regarding the connection strings.
+`Microsoft.Data.SqlClient` was upgraded to >4.0.0 which introduces a breaking change regarding connection strings.
 If your SQL Server does not use encryption you have to explicitly specify this in the connection string by adding `Encrypt=False`.
-Otherwise the connection will fail with an SqlException.
+Otherwise the connection will fail with a `SqlException`.
 Refer to the [SqlClient documentation](https://github.com/dotnet/SqlClient/blob/main/release-notes/4.0/4.0.0.md#breaking-changes) for details.

 ## Deprecated Features